 1983 edition of Scott Bowden’s ‘Armies at Waterloo’

 An elegant one-volume, expanded edition of the critically-acclaimed Armies at Waterloo first published in 1983 by award-winning historian and author Scott Bowden is currently in production for release in 2023.
 The greatly expanded edition includes additional research developed over the past 37 years, with fresh detailed analysis of the 1815 Waterloo campaign and battle, beautifully illustrated with a number of color images, and newly commissioned color maps.

-The second book is a completely new one-volume work titled, Napoleon’s Last Armies: A Detailed Analysis of the Organization and Composition of the 1815 French Imperial Armies.
+The second book is a completely new one-volume work titled, Napoleon 1815: Composition, Organization, Mobilization and Combat Effectiveness of the Last French Imperial Armies.
 This original work by Scott Bowden will present and examine the archival records of the last Imperial armies fielded during the Hundred Days, including the complete story of the armies that were des Alpes, du Jura, de la Loire, de la Moselle, du Nord, des Pyrénées, du Rhin and du Var.

 Stunning new original maps, full-color images, artwork and more will enhance this Herculean effort.

 Read Scott’s first blog entry detailing what will be different and exciting about the greatly expanded edition of Armies at Waterloohere.

 Lombardy Studios published a new art book by renowned historical artist Keith Rocco called Waterloo: Napoleon’s Last Army.
 Read more here.